jimmieego/reading-notes/JavaScript/ES6.md

 }
 ```

-For a function body with just a return statement, curly braces are **optional**.
+For a function body with just a return statement, curly braces are optional.
 For a function body having more than just a return statement, you need to wrap the body in curly braces just like traditional functions.
 Example:

 ```javascript
 let calculate = (no1, no2, operation) => {